Zoninus collar: Tag

-The use of the first person, ("I have run away"), appropriates the slave's own voice to speak the master's will.
+The use of the first person ("I have run away") appropriates the slave's own voice to speak the master's will.
 The promised reward reflects an urban system of slave control in which passersby might intercept fugitives.
-The solidus, 1/72 pound of pure gold, became an important denomination in Roman coinage beginning under Constantine (r.
-306–337 AD).
+The solidus, about 4.5 g of pure gold, became an important denomination in Roman coinage beginning under Constantine.
 The palm-branch symbol may be a Christian reference; comparable collars also bear Christian motifs, such as the Chi-Rho.

 Interpretation

 Most scholars interpret collars such as the Zoninus collar as punitive restraints imposed after escape attempts and as an alternative to the earlier Roman practice of tattooing or branding runaway slaves' faces.
 Greco-Roman literature attests to brief phrases tattooed or branded on the forehead of runaways (e.g., "I have escaped; hold/catch me"), serving as visible signals to bystanders.
 While most Roman slave collars share similar structure and content, the Zoninus collar is the only known example that promises a reward for returning the wearer to the master.

 Late-19th-century writers, uneasy about slave-owning among early Christians, floated the theory that these inscribed collars were for dogs.
 In 1899, archaeologist Heinrich Dressel argued that the Zoninus collar's dimensions were too small for a human neck and more consistent with a dog collar; he also judged the stated reward to be unrealistically low for a slave.
-In reality, inscriptions explicitly identify human ownership (e.g., "I am the slave of …"), and some collars have been found still on the necks of skeletons.
+In reality, inscriptions explicitly identify human ownership (e.g., "I am the slave of ..."), and some collars have been found still on the necks of human skeletons.
 Additionally, historian Marianna Bodnaruk (writing in 2022), notes that a solidus is "a reward too high for the return of a dog by any calculation".
 Generally, evidence undercuts any notion that early Christians were notably less accepting of slavery than their contemporaries.

 History of documentation

 The Zoninus collar first entered the historical record in 1749, in the Museum Veronense by Marchese Francesco Scipione Maffei, a catalogue of antiquities in Verona.
 Its original findspot is unknown, but its good preservation suggests a protected context, such as a tomb.
 In that catalogue it appears not in Maffei's own museum but as part of the collection of Marchese Alessandro Capponi (1683–1746) of Rome.
-The object passed through several hands; After Capponi's death, the collar entered the Museo Kircheriano in Rome, originally assembled by the 17th-century Jesuit polymath Athanasius Kircher, before its acquisition by the Italian state.
+The object passed through several hands; after Capponi's death, the collar entered the Museo Kircheriano in Rome, originally assembled by the 17th-century Jesuit polymath Athanasius Kircher, before its acquisition by the Italian state.
 It is now held by the Museo Nazionale Romano (Museo Epigrafico, Baths of Diocletian).

 A full-color photo of the Zoninus collar fills the cover of the first, landmark volume of the Cambridge World History of Slavery.